 Is it Safer to be Upstairs or Downstairs During a Thunderstorm?

-You could even sleep in the basement if this makes you feel safer and the room is equipped for habitation.
-There are caveats here, though – stay off the floor.
-The ground level is just as dangerous as higher ground when lightning strikes.
+Sleep in the basement if this makes you feel safer, and the room is equipped for habitation.
+Stay off the floor, as the ground level is just as dangerous as higher ground when lightning strikes.

 Is it Safe to Sleep on the Floor During Lightning?

-Never lay down on the floor when there’s lightning in the air.
+Never lay down on the floor when there’s lightning.
 Even sleeping on an air mattress is inadvisable.
-Ensure you’re elevated to some degree, even if it’s just by a futon or pullout bed.
+Ensure you’re elevated to some extent, even if it’s just a futon or pullout bed.